rikosintie/Discovery/docs/Helper-scripts.md

 There are two general categories of switch deployments.
 The first is a distributed layer 3 deployment where every closet has a layer 3 router.
 In that case, the procurve-Config-pull has created an arp.txt file and mac-address.txt file for every switch and the script reads the same inventory file and matches the hostname-arp.txt file with the hostname-mac-address.txt file.

 The second is a Core/IDF deployment where there is a layer 3 switch in an MDF and the closets are connected at layer 2.
-In this case, we have to use an argument in the procurve-macaddr.py script to tell it which hostname-arp.txt file to use for each hostname-mac-address.txt file.
+In this case, we have to use an argument in the port-map.py script to tell it which hostname-arp.txt file to use for each hostname-mac-address.txt file.

-#### Running the procurve-arp.py script
+#### Running the arp.py script

+One script handles the arp step for every supported vendor — it used to be split into procurve-arp.py and cisco-arp.py.
+It finds the IP and MAC on each line by content rather than assuming a fixed column layout, so it doesn't matter whether the vendor prints Cisco-style `Internet <ip> <age> <mac> ARPA VlanN` or ProCurve-style `<ip> <mac> <type> <port>`.

 Example of a distributed layer 3 deployment:

-`python3 procurve-arp.py -s area1`
+`python3 arp.py -s area1`

+For a Core/IDF deployment, use `-c coreswitch`:

+`python3 arp.py -s jc-edge -c JC-core`

 The script will create the hostname-Mac2IP.json and will print some information to the screen.
 The first information is the file being processed and the number of IPs and the IPs sorted.
 Here is an example: